Dauphin of France: In literature

 A lineographic representation of the arms of the Dauphin.
 Designed by Jean de Beaugrand in 1604.

 In Mark Twain's Adventures of Huckleberry Finn, Huck encounters two odd characters who turn out to be professional con men.
 One of them claims that he should be treated with deference, since he is "really" an impoverished English duke, and the other, not to be outdone, reveals that he is "really" the Dauphin "Looy the Seventeen, son of Looy the Sixteen and Marry Antonet".

-Louis, Duke of Guyenne, the Dauphin of Viennois, is a character in William Shakespeare's Henry V. Another Shakespeare play, King John, features the future Louis VIII as "Lewis the Dauphin" - this is an anachronisms, as he died over a century before the term was applied to French heirs-apparent.
+Louis, Duke of Guyenne, the Dauphin of Viennois, is a character in William Shakespeare's Henry V. Another Shakespeare play, King John, features the future Louis VIII as "Lewis the Dauphin" - this is an anachronism, as he died over a century before the term was applied to French heirs-apparent.

 In Baroness Emma Orczy's Eldorado, the Scarlet Pimpernel rescues the Dauphin from prison and helps spirit him from France.

 Alphonse Daudet wrote a short story called "The Death of the Dauphin", about a young Dauphin who wants to stop Death from approaching him.

 The Dauphin is also mentioned in Cormac McCarthy's Blood Meridian.

 "The Dauphin" is a 1988 episode of Star Trek: The Next Generation.
 As the titular character (a planetary princess) is female, the episode title gets the gender incorrect (the French female equivalent is "Dauphine").

 Robert Pattinson portrays the Dauphin of Viennois in The King.